banner

 https://www.youtube.com/watch?v=pQOyaKuelvE&t=50s

-2. We put together a short video presentation to recall some highlights of Penny's life that we think people would be enjoy seeing.
+2. We put together a short video presentation to recall some highlights of Penny's life that we think people would enjoy seeing.

 https://www.youtube.com/watch?v=LElQAVQNzWM&t=93s